Nadeau Introduces Elaine's Law to Protect Survivors of Abuse in Divorce Proceedings

 As more women become top earners, some are forced to pay their abusers alimony and other legal fees

 The bill is named after Elaine Rigas, a Ward 1 resident and survivor of domestic violence, who shared her story with Councilmember Nadeau.
-Because she was the top earner in her marriage, Elaine was ordered to pay spousal support, health care costs, attorney fees, part of her government pension, and other fees to her abuser in the divorce proceedings.
+Because she was the top earner in her marriage, her abusive husband dragged her to court to force Elaine to pay spousal support, health care costs, attorney fees, part of her government pension, and other fees to her abuser in the divorce proceedings.

 Elaine's Law seeks to end this type of situation in the District.
 Specifically, the “Alimony Justice for Injured Spouses Amendment Act of 2018” legislation would:

 - Prohibit a claim from an injuring spouse when there has been a judicial finding they have committed an intrafamily offense for:

 - Any interest in the injured spouse’s pension and retirement benefits; or